styusuf/Serenity/team30final/README.txt

 `$ python ORjsonify.py path/to/input.txt path/to/output.json`

-In OpenRefine you can use the OpenRefine.json file to apply the changes that we made.
+In OpenRefine you can use the OpenRefine.json file to apply the changes that we made after creating a project with the output.json file created above.

 Part 3.
 Running the Demo
 ========================